 {\bf (2) Position.} As previously mentioned, it is important for our purpose of private split inference to position the salted layer within the early part of the DNN; preferably closer to the input rather than the output.
 Again, for all three DNNs, we can achieve remarkably high accuracy when the salted layer is placed in the earlier layers, which aligns perfectly with our requirements.
 For example, the 3rd layer of the 9-layer Salted ConvNet or the 2nd layer of the 6-layer Salted LeNet show the highest accuracy.

-{\bf (3) Efficiency.} In our experiments, we observed that, for all three DNNs, a Salted DNN requires approximately 2 to 3 times the number of epochs compared to the standard DNN in order to achieve convergence.
-Nonetheless, the key factor in split inference is inference time efficiency, given that the training of a DNN occurs just once, and after the deployment of the DNN, we need efficient inference on every input.
-As previously explained, a Salted DNN adds only {\em one} extra layer to the standard DNN, which is actually a very lightweight layer.
+{\bf (3) Efficiency.} In our experiments, we observed that, for all three DNNs, a Salted DNN requires approximately 2 to 3 times the number of epochs compared to the standard DNN to achieve convergence.
+Nonetheless, the key factor in split inference is the inference time efficiency, given that the training of a DNN occurs just once.
+After the deployment of a DNN, we need efficient inference on every input.
+As previously explained, a Salted DNN adds only {\em one} extra layer to the standard DNN, which is a very lightweight layer.
 For example, in Salted WideResNet, the additional transposed convolution layer introduces only $16K$ more parameters.
-This is remarkably small when compared with $3.2M$ parameters of the standard WideResNet.
-Similarly, the additional computations incurred by this extra layer are insignificant.
+This is remarkably small when compared with the $3.2M$ parameters of the standard WideResNet.
+Subsequently, the additional computations incurred by this extra layer are insignificant.

 Our evaluations suggest that Salted DNNs can effectively satisfy the criteria for private and efficient split inference.